astewart18/getdata-015/README.md

 ## Introduction
 This repo contains my solution for the Coursera Data Science Getting and Cleaning Data course.

-The objective was to produce a script that given a zip archive containing data from a study, would consolidate and then summarise the data, producing a tidy dataset
+The objective was to produce a script that given a zip archive containing data from a study, would consolidate and then summarise the data, producing a tidy dataset.

-Further information on the original can be found at [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+Further information on the original can be found at [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-The data for the project come from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The data for the project come from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 ## Procedure